-Mental training is absolutely “IN” - also as part of the tennis training cosmos.
-Regardless of whether you are a professional or amateur athlete - each of us knows it all too well.
-The head doesn't cooperate, the arm becomes heavy, the legs don't work.
-You miss balls that always come in training, you feel pressure or even fear, and you let your aggression run free on the pitch.
-And in the end you often leave the pitch with a defeat that you can't come to terms with.
-If all of this sounds very familiar to you and you want to organize and improve your mental tennis, the book "Mental Strength in Tennis" by Philipp Heger from the Neuer Sportverlag publishing house is highly recommended.
-Because the book gives you a multi-layered insight into it complex mental cosmos , provides wonderful examples from everyday tennis in which you will recognize yourself and gives you numerous solutions and concrete exercises on how you can better achieve your best performance on the court.
+Mental training is absolutely "in" – also as part of the training landscape in tennis.
+Whether you're a professional or amateur athlete, we all know the feeling.
+Your mind isn't in it, your arm feels heavy, your legs just won't cooperate.
+You miss shots that always come your way in practice, you feel pressure or even fear, and you unleash your aggression on the court.
+And in the end, you often leave the court with a defeat you just can't accept.
+If all of this sounds familiar and you want to organize and improve your tennis mentally, then the book "Mental Strength in Tennis" by Philipp Heger, published by Neuer Sportverlag, is highly recommended.
+The book offers a multifaceted insight into the complex world of mental strength , provides wonderful examples from everyday tennis life that you'll recognize in yourself, and gives you numerous solutions and concrete exercises to help you better access your best performance on the court.

 Mental strength is evident even before training or the match

-In the first part of the book, the author shows how important mental preparation for a match can be and why the start of the match is so mentally important for every player.
-All known statistics show that there is a high probability (between 78-90 percent) that the player who wins the first set will win the match.
+In the first part of the book, the author demonstrates the importance of mental preparation for a match and why the start of the match is so crucial for every player.
+All known statistics show that the player who wins the first set is highly likely (between 78 and 90 percent) to win the match.

-The following chapters cover a wide range of topics that lead to mental strength.
+The following chapters cover a wide range of topics that contribute to mental strength.
 Specific recommendations for action follow at the end of each chapter.
-This is how the training world champion learns how he should change his training in order to simulate competition situations during training.
+For example, the training champion will learn how to adapt his training to simulate competitive situations.

-Some of the chapters have quite provocative titles.
-For example, Chapter 6: “How do I cheat properly”.
-Admittedly, I was a bit confused at first when reading it.
-But this topic is also part of the mosaic of mental strength.
-How do you deal with unfair opponents without losing your composure, the thread and ultimately the game?
-Here the author gives lots of practical examples and training exercises that allow you to practice dealing with contentious situations in concrete terms.
+Some of the chapter titles are quite provocative.
+For example, chapter 6: "How to cheat properly."
+Admittedly, I was a bit confused at first.
+But this topic, too, is part of the mosaic of mental strength.
+How do you deal with unfair opponents without losing your composure, your focus, and ultimately the game?
+Here, the author provides plenty of practical examples and training exercises that allow you to practice handling contentious situations in a very concrete way.

-Rituals, routines, tension and relaxation, concentration, body language - all particles of the complex mental cosmos
+Rituals, routines, tension and relaxation, concentration, body language – all components of the complex mental cosmos

-Of course, a chapter on rituals and routines not be missing from a mental guide.
-Neither does it.
-From a large number of different examples, you will certainly find a few routines that you can incorporate into your game and thus create more peace.
+Naturally, a chapter on rituals and routines a must in any mental self-help book.
+And it is.
+From a large number of different examples, you're sure to find a few routines that you can incorporate into your game and thus create more calm.

-Mentally strong players usually manage to find right mix of tension and relaxation Anything but easy, but it can be practiced and learned, even if there is no patent recipe for it.
-But the author's tips for less tension and more tension are definitely helpful.
-The chapter on concentration shows practical exercises that can improve your general ability to concentrate (not just) on the tennis court.
+Mentally strong players usually manage to find the right balance between tension and relaxation .
+It's anything but easy, but it can be practiced and learned, even if there's no magic formula.
+However, the author's tips for reducing and increasing tension are quite helpful.
+The chapter on concentration presents practical exercises that can improve general concentration skills (not only) on the tennis court.

-Match tiebreaks and big points - the supreme mental discipline?
+Match tiebreak and big points - the ultimate mental challenge?

 The match tiebreak described in great detail.
-No wonder, because it is often said that mentally stronger players win more match tiebreaks.
-Auto investigates these and other match tiebreak theses and partially refutes them using very specific figures and facts.
-This will certainly take away the fear of a match tiebreak for many of you.
-The final tips on what to look out for before and during a match tiebreak can really lead to victory.
+This is no surprise, as it's often said that mentally stronger players win more match tiebreaks.
+The author examines this and other match tiebreak theories, sometimes refuting them with concrete figures and facts.
+This will surely alleviate many of your fears about a match tiebreak.
+The concluding tips on what to pay attention to before and during a match tiebreak can truly lead to victory.

-The chapters in which the so-called “momentum” and the big points in a match are described are also interesting.
-Everyone knows that the game can change completely within a match, sometimes this happens several times.
-Simply being aware of this can help everyone mentally and lead to more calmness.
-Your own behavior at Big Points can also be changed and trained.
+The chapters "momentum" and the crucial points in a match are also interesting.
+Everyone knows that a match can completely turn around, sometimes multiple times.
+Simply being aware of this can help mentally and lead to greater composure.
+One's own behavior during crucial points can also be modified and practiced.

-Of flow and yips - of heaven and hell
+From flow and yips - from heaven and hell

-When it comes to mental skills on the tennis court, the topic of flow cannot be missed, i.e. the state of absolute concentration and lightness in which everything succeeds and everything comes easily.
-As a reader, you will also find many examples on this complex topic that can help you get into the flow - at least for a certain period of time.
-Strategies on how to get out of the “vicious circle” on a day when nothing is going well, i.e. you are in anti-flow, are not missing.
+When discussing mental skills on the tennis court, the topic of flow essential – that state of absolute concentration and ease , where everything seems to come easily.
+As a reader, you'll find numerous examples of this complex subject that can help you achieve flow – at least for a while.
+Strategies for breaking free from the "vicious cycle" of a day when nothing seems to go right, when you're stuck in anti-flow, are also included.

-Many people know it, but don't know what to call it.
-Professionals like Sara Errani also have it when serving: so-called yips, muscle twitches , which cause the ball toss to go completely wrong during the serve - again and again.
-In the author's opinion, these yips are mainly due to mental reasons.
-The first approaches to curbing the Yips are given here.
+Many people are familiar with it, but don't know what it's called.
+Even professionals like Sara Errani experience it when serving: so-called yips, muscle twitches that cause, for example, the ball toss during the serve to go completely wrong – time and time again.
+In the author's opinion, these yips are primarily due to mental reasons.
+This article presents initial approaches to reducing the yips.

 Mental training is a school of life

-Much of what the book deals with mental strength in tennis can be applied 1:1 to actually all areas of life.
-That's the author's statement, which I absolutely agree with.
-In this respect, the book offers valuable tips and tricks, not just for tennis, on how to penetrate the complex "overall construct" of mental strength and work on it in different areas.
-Setting out to work on your own mental strength is a school for life .
-And the book can be an introduction and help to you.
+Much of what the book discusses regarding mental strength in tennis can be directly applied to virtually all areas of life.
+This is the author's assertion, which I wholeheartedly agree with.
+Therefore, the book offers valuable tips and tricks not only for tennis, but also for understanding the complex "overall construct" of mental strength and how to work on it in different areas.
+Embarking on the journey of developing your own mental strength is a school for life , and this book can be a starting point and a helpful guide.

 Who is writing there?
 About the author

-Philipp Heger is a DTB B trainer and VDT state-certified tennis instructor and has now taken up the topic of “Mental Strength in Tennis” with his debut work “Tactics in Tennis”.
-As a reader you notice that Philipp works at the grassroots level and knows very well what goes on in the head of an amateur athlete but also of an ambitious tournament player.
-Last but not least, he knows only too well from his own experience as an active major league player how important the mental area is.
+Philipp Heger is a DTB B-level coach and a VDT-certified tennis instructor, and with his debut book "Tactics in Tennis," he has now addressed the topic of "Mental Strength in Tennis."
+As a reader, you can tell that Philipp works at the grassroots level and has an excellent understanding of what goes on in the mind of both amateur athletes and ambitious tournament players.
+Not least, he knows from his own experience as an active player in the Oberliga (regional league) just how important the mental aspect is.

 Who is this book suitable for?

-- Tournament and team players, regardless of age and skill level, will find an introduction and concrete help here.
+- Tournament and team players of all ages and skill levels will find an entry point and concrete help here.

-- Tennis coaches who want to continue their training in the mental area.
+- Tennis coaches who want to further their education and training in the mental aspect of their training.

-- Tennis parents who worry about the mental abilities of their tennis offspring.
+- Tennis parents who are concerned about the mental abilities of their young tennis players.

-- And ultimately also for all hobby players who are interested in the area of mental training.
+- And ultimately, it's also for all amateur players who are interested in mental training.

 My very personal conclusion

-In tennis, the topic of mental strength has gained incredible momentum in recent years.
-Many professional, junior and amateur tennis players seek advice from mental trainers.
-Rightly so - at least in the vast majority of cases.
-I would more than question whether people under 10 need a mental trainer.
-But in general it is important to deal with the mental aspects and not just practice the technical, tactical and athletic aspects of the game of tennis.
+In tennis, the topic of mental strength has gained tremendous momentum in recent years.
+Many tennis players, from professionals and juniors to amateurs, seek advice from mental coaches.
+Rightly so – at least in the vast majority of cases.
+However, I seriously question whether children under 10 really need a mental coach.
+But generally speaking, it's important to address the mental aspects of the game and not just focus on the technical, tactical, and athletic aspects of tennis.

 The most important information about the book